forward/capify-ec2/readme.md

 * Tag 'Project'

-  Used with the ':project_tag' option in 'config/ec2.yml' to limit Capify-EC2's functionality to a subset of your instances.
+  Used with the `:project_tag` option in `config/ec2.yml` to limit Capify-EC2's functionality to a subset of your instances.

 * Tag 'Roles'